Jieli12/AutoCPD/README.md

 For likelihood-ratio-based methods, we employ the Pruned Exact Linear Time (PELT) (Killick et al., 2012) and Narrowest-Over-Threshold (NOT) (Baranowski et al., 2019) algorithms to detect the change in mean, slope and variance respectively.
 The algorithms are available in **R** packages: [not](https://CRAN.R-project.org/package=not) and [changepoint](https://CRAN.R-project.org/package=changepoint).

-The scripts “ResNetN1kE8tanhDecay10kScale.py” and “ResNetN1kE8tanhStrongDecay10kScale.py” can produce Figures 3(c) and 3(d) in supplementary material for weak and strong signal scenarios respectively.
+The scripts “ResNetN1kE8tanhDecay10kScale.py” and “ResNetN1kE8tanhStrongDecay10kScale.py” can produce confusion matrices for weak and strong signal scenarios respectively.
 For convenience, the trained models are also available in ”./Code/tensorboard_logs/Trial/”.

 For likelihood-ratio-based classifiers, please run the following scripts in order: